Engee documentation

 Conservation of mass

-The mass conservation equation for a pipe segment has the form:
+The mass conservation equation for a section of pipe has the form:

-Critical pressure drop — this is the pressure drop associated with the critical Reynolds number (parameter of the Critical Reynolds number block), the point of transition of the flow mode between laminar and turbulent flow:
+Critical pressure drop — this is the pressure drop associated with the critical Reynolds number (parameter value Critical Reynolds number), the point of transition of the flow regime between laminar and turbulent flow:

 Ports